 Funding for Graceland's student employment program comes from the Federal Work-Study Program (FWS) and from Graceland University funds.
 Student employment is considered a type of financial aid.
-Campus employers are encouraged to give priority in hiring to students who have demonstrated financial need for employment by filing the Free Application for Federal Student Aid (FAFSA).

 Federal Work-Study is a need-based employment program for citizens and permanent residents of the United States or eligible non citizens.
 To apply, file your FAFSA.
-You are notified of your eligibility for FWS on the award notice issued to you from Financial Aid Services.
+You are notified of your eligibility for FWS on the award notice issued to you from Student Financial Services.
 Eligibility for FWS does not guarantee employment.
 It is your responsibility to interview with prospective campus employers and accept employment.
 The maximum FWS award you can earn depends on your financial need and other financial aid you may be receiving.

 Student employment funded by the university may be available regardless of your financial need.